ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ZIO[R, E, A]|A
 ZStream[R, E, A]|A

 See the [Custom Types](#custom-types) section to find out how to support your own types.

+If you want Caliban to support other standard types, feel free to [file an issue](https://github.com/ghostdogpr/caliban/issues) or even a PR.

 ## Enum and union
 A sealed trait will be converted to a different GraphQL type depending on its content: